bevinh/rails_starter/README.md

 To run the template, you can either simply run:
 `ruby install.rb`

+It will ask you a number of questions based on gems and whether you'll be pushing it to Heroku or not.

-I will be adding additional options in the future for colors, other libraries such as devise, and mailer configuration and potentailly more detailed templates.
+I will be adding additional options in the future for colors, other libraries such as devise, and mailer configuration and more detailed templates.

 # For Postgres & MySQL Installs ONLY